 But other issues are more unique to the European experience including fascist historical legacies which frighten the public, a career track that has not been fully professionalized, massive political sensitivities unique to shaky European coalition governments, and difficulties for small countries to fund their SOF units and meet NATO obligations.
 Other countries like Switzerland or Sweden struggle with domestic policies such as neutrality, or overall political trepidation about any type of military deployment.

-“When deploying a SOF contribution to a coalition in an international environment it requires a very big support structure all the way from staff people to intelligence and assets.
-From my perspective it’s always been a matter of finding a place to put us where we could join other partners and dig into their assets, intelligence and support,” a Danish Jaeger Corps and Frogman Corps veteran said.
-“Naturally this means you end up lower in the food chain and thereby don’t get maximum effect out of the units’ capabilities.
+“When deploying a SOF contribution to a coalition in an international environment a very big support structure [is required] all the way from staff people to intelligence and assets.
+From my perspective it’s always been a matter of finding a place to put us where we could join other partners and dig into their assets, intelligence, and support,” a Danish Jaeger Corps and Frogman Corps veteran said.”
+Naturally, this means you end up lower in the food chain and thereby don’t get the maximum effect out of the units’ capabilities.
 The feeling of being all dressed up and no one to dance with has struck me on multiple deployments.”

-Countries like Denmark and Italy have made efforts to stand up their version of Special Operations Command, but great difficulties face European SOF in the years ahead.
+Countries like Denmark and Italy have made efforts to set up their version of Special Operations Command, but great difficulties face European SOF in the years ahead.

 “Western Europe is really struggling to find a balance in terms of security,” the Dutch KTC operator said.
 “Most countries won’t be able to provide a safe defense of their own territory let alone to fulfill their NATO commitments.”

-Amongst European SOF, more can be done to help pool resources and build capabilities between units, perhaps even sharing responsibilities.
-With large supra-national structures like the European Union and NATO already in place, one would think that this would not be such a challenge.
-Bi-lateral and multi-national exchanges and training exercises already take place, but with some countries too small and other too unwilling to fund a European-wide Special Operations network, it seems that they will not be able to build anything that truly resembles SOCOM, and much needed capabilities that are unique to US SOF, such an aviation component like 160th SOAR.
+Amongst European SOF, more can be done to help pool resources and build capabilities between units, perhaps even share responsibilities.
+With large supranational structures like the European Union and NATO already in place, one would think that this would not be such a challenge.
+Bilateral and multinational exchanges and training exercises already take place, but with some countries too small and other too unwilling to fund a European-wide Special Operations network, it seems that they will not be able to build anything that truly resembles SOCOM and the much-needed capabilities that are unique to U.S. SOF, such as aviation components like 160th SOAR.

-Yet, the fiction brought to life in Tom Clancy’s “Rainbow Six” may have a basis in reality when one looks at the Atlas Group, used to standardize training, equipment, and conduct joint counter-terrorism missions by European SWAT teams.
+Yet, something like the idea in Tom Clancy’s “Rainbow Six” of Atlas Group that is used to standardize training and equipment of and conduct joint counter-terrorism missions by European SWAT teams could potentially be a solution.
 Perhaps the NATO Special Operations headquarters could play a leading role in such an endeavor.